artefactual/archivematica-docs/admin-manual/installation/installation.rst

 Using AtoM 2.x with Archivematica
 ---------------------------------

-Archivematica has been successfully tested with AtoM 2.x.
-The best known configuration is Archivematica 1.4.0 with AtoM deployed from the stable/2.1.x branch.
-Archivematica has also been successfully tested with the qa/2.2.x branch.
+Archivematica 1.5 has been tested with and is recommended for use with AtoM versions 2.2 and 2.3.
+AtoM version 2.2 or higher is required for use with the hierarchical DIP functionality; see :ref:`Arrange a SIP from backlog <arrange-sip>`.

 Installation instructions for Atom 2 are available on the :ref:`accesstomemory.org documentation <atom:home>`.
 When following those instructions, it is best to download Atom from the git repository (rather than use one of the supplied tarballs).
-When checking out Atom, use the head of either the stable/2.1.x or qa/2.2.x branch.
+When checking out Atom, use the head of either the stable/2.1.x, stable/2.2.x or qa/2.3.x branch.

-Once you have a working AtoM installation, you can Archivematicaconfigure dip upload between Archivematica and Atom.
+Once you have a working AtoM installation, you can configure dip upload between Archivematica and Atom.
 The basic steps are:

 * update atom dip upload configuration in the Archivematica dashboard